mikekestemont/mikekestemont.github.io/talks/index.md

 * 15 Novembre 2022, Invited talk in the series *Séminaire Humanités Numériques*, at the Centre d'Etudes Supérieures de la Renaissance, Tours, FR.
 * 18 November 2022, Invited talk in the ECOOM-UAntwerp seminar, Antwerp, BE.

+### 2023
+Mike Kestemont and Folgert Karsdorp, with Elisabeth de Bruijn, Matthew Driscoll, Katarzyna A. Kapitan, Pádraig Ó Macháin, Daniel Sawyer, Remco Sleiderink & Anne Chao, "Forgotten Books.
+The application of unseen species models to the survival of culture", presented on several occasions:
+* 7 February 2023, Invited talk at the event "Digital Keys to Invisible Texts".
+Jesus College, Oxford, UK.
+* 12 April 2023, Invited talk at the Séminaire de l'Ecole des Chartes, Paris, FR.

+* Mike Kestemont, "Zwerfverzen.
+De computationele detectie van intertekstualiteit in Middelnederlandse epiek".
+Invited talk at the Formulaisch Taalgebruik in Historische Bronnen.
+29 March 2023.
+KNAW Humanities Cluster, Amsterdam, NL.

 ## Posters